gruszczy/gruszczy/docs/Magic/cleric.md

 ### Description
 - Inflicts 2d6+2 hit points of damage to a touched creature.
-- Requires a melee attack roll in combat.
+- Requires a melee attack roll again unarmored armor class in combat.
 ## Create Water
 **Level:** 4